isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 (i) backed by one or more “precious stone”, “precious metal” or “precious product”; and <br>
 (ii) that entitles the holder to the “precious stone”, “precious metal” or “precious product” or part of it (e.g. certificates or tokens).

-Asset-backed tokens **do not include** securities or derivative contracts within the meaning of the Securities and Futures Act, or commodity contracts within the meaning of the Commodity Trading Act.
-Securities contracts, derivative contracts and commodity contracts are **not** covered under the new regime.
+Asset-backed tokens **do not include** securities or derivatives contracts within the meaning of the Securities and Futures Act, or commodity contracts within the meaning of the Commodity Trading Act.
+Securities contracts, derivatives contracts and commodity contracts are **not** covered under the new regime.

 Please click [here](/entity-based-requirements/) to find out more about the roles and expectations of a regulated dealer.